BestTimesToVisit.com Logo

 transport

 Prague's public transport is excellent!
-Download the PID Lítačka app to buy tickets and easily navigate the metro, trams, and buses.
-A day pass is often the most cost-effective option if you plan on using public transport extensively.
+Download the PID Lítačka app to buy tickets and easily navigate trams, buses, and the metro.
+Consider a day or multi-day pass if you plan on using public transport extensively.

 food

-Venture beyond the Old Town Square for more authentic and affordable Czech cuisine.
-Look for smaller, family-run restaurants in residential areas – you'll find delicious traditional meals like svíčková (beef sirloin in cream sauce) at a fraction of the price.
+Venture beyond the Old Town Square for authentic and cheaper Czech food.
+Look for smaller, family-run restaurants in residential areas – you'll find amazing traditional dishes like svíčková (beef sirloin in cream sauce) at a fraction of the tourist prices.

 culture